-Board Action Reports that move out of committee are placed on draft Regular Board Meeting agendas developed by the School Board Office.
-These draft agendas are then reviewed and finalized by the Executive Committee, which sets two Regular Board meeting agendas at each of the committee’s monthly meetings.
-Typically, Board Action Reports are scheduled to first be introduced at one Regular Board meeting, and voted on at the next Regular Board meeting.
-When an item is introduced, it is presented by staff, and Directors have the opportunity to ask questions and discuss, but no action is taken.
+Board Action Reports are placed on draft Regular Board Meeting agendas developed by the School Board Office.
+These draft agendas are then reviewed and finalized by the Board President and Superintendent, which set two Regular Board meeting agendas at a time.
+BARs for contracts, grants, and other routine business like meeting minutes are placed directly on a Consent Agenda for action by the Board.
+Other Board Action Reports are scheduled to first be introduced at one Regular Board meeting, and voted on at the next Regular Board meeting.
+When an item is introduced, it is presented by staff or the sponsoring Director, and Directors have the opportunity to ask questions and discuss, but no action is taken.
 The public also has the opportunity at this point, and during all Regular Board meetings, to provide feedback by signing up to provide public testimony.

-After introduction, the Board Action item is then generally scheduled for a vote during the next Regular Board meeting.
-The Executive Committee determines whether each item scheduled for a vote will be included as an Action Item that is discussed and voted on individually or whether it should be included in the Consent Agenda.
+After introduction, the Board Action item is then generally scheduled for a vote during the next Regular Board meeting as part of the Consent Agenda.
 Per Board Policy No. 1420, Proposed Agendas & Consent Agenda, a Consent Agenda is used to expedite business at Regular Board meetings by having the Board approve multiple items with one motion and vote.
 The use of a Consent Agenda is best practice for governing bodies (See more information on using a Consent Agenda to streamline meetings from the Municipal Research Services Center).
 The Student Outcomes Focused Governance Manual, developed by the Council of Great City Schools and AJ Crabill, advises that all consent-eligible items should be placed on a Consent Agenda in order to focus Board meeting time on improving student outcomes (See the Board-adopted student outcomes goals and guardrails).

 When an item is placed on the Consent Agenda, it may be removed by any member of the Board during the Regular Board meeting.
 Any items removed from the Consent Agenda are discussed and voted on individually later in the meeting.